To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 5. Utilize Lighting

-Installing extra lighting outdoors can keep darker areas in and around your vacation home more lit, decreasing the appeal and spatial area for burglars to sneak around.
+Installing extra lighting outdoors (ideally with a security camera) can keep darker areas in and around your vacation home more lit, decreasing the appeal and spatial area for burglars to sneak around.
 It can also provide more curb appeal for your home and walkways.

 Consider smart light bulbs for inside your home.
 You can control smart lights from an app on your phone, so you can make it look like you’re home when you’re not.
 Light timers offer a lower-tech but reliable option.